 - This bread really poufs up in the oven, and even with the extra flour does fall a bit once it comes out.
 The resulting texture once it is cool is nice and dense and moist, but not wet.
 Because it is so dense and moist, I let the bread cool IN THE PAN because if you try to turn it out onto a cooling rack it can’t really hold up its own weight.
 Yeah!
 It is that pumpkiny. ☺

 This healthy chocolate chip pumpkin bread is earth-shatteringly good.
 It’s made with whole-wheat flour, a whole can of pumpkin, maple syrup and mini chocolate chips.
-AND it’s the perfect Fall snack, breakfast and dessert.
+AND it’s the perfect fall snack.
 That’s why it’s the latest addition to the Best of Healthy Seasonal Recipes!
+If you try it, please come back and rate this recipe!
+Thanks so much!

 - 1 ¼ cup white whole-wheat flour